-If your screenplay has a happy ending, the resolution is the best part for your hero.
+If your screenplay has a happy ending, the resolution is the best part for your main character.
 He gets to enjoy the fruits of his labor.
 His world is in balance again.

 Final thoughts on your script outline

-If you do this regularly, you should develop an intuition for screenplay structure that will make plotting your own screenplays and writing a script outline 10 times easier.
+If you do this regularly, you should develop an intuition for screenplay structure that will make plotting your own screenplays and writing a script outline ten times easier.

 What do you think?
 If you were writing a TV movie based on Charlie Sheen, what would your script outline look like?

-Lush Island by talliskeeton
+Lush Island (of Sri Lanka) by Tallis Keeton